fio1982/GRec/README.md

 49	|	Specify the size of each recommendation list.
 An array "[5,10]" means the first TPL recommendation list has 5 TPLs and the second recommendation list has 10 TPLs.
 This way, we can evaluate GRec's performance with different \textit{nr} in one batch. others	|	Other paramenter can also be found in this file.
 Please refer to the comments of each parameter in this file.

+## Citation
+It would be very much appreciated if you cite the following papers:

+>Li, B., He, Q., Chen, F., Xia, X., Li, L., Grundy, J.,and Yang, Y., 2021.
+Embedding App-Library Graph for Neural Third Party Library Recommendation.
+In proceddings of FSE 2021.
+DOI:10.1145/3468264.3468552